Fresno Grizzlies Game Notes vs Visalia

 Other Details: Fresno Social Bar Open, Splash Park open, Water Slides, Bounce Houses, EVERYONE runs the bases post-game & More!

-5/14 (Sunday, May 14th) - Mothers Day at the Ballpark! & Bark-in-the-Park, presented by Fresno Pet ER/BluePearl Pet Hospital & Save Mart Sundays & Kids Run The Bases w/FREE Ice Cream from Producers Dairy!
+5/14 (Sunday, May 14th) - Mothers Day at the Ballpark! & Save Mart Sundays & Kids Run The Bases w/FREE Ice Cream from Producers Dairy!

 First Pitch: 1:05pm